-Emissive Ir(III) metal complexes possessing two tridentate chelates (bis-tridentate)

-are known to be more robust compared to those with three bidentate chelates (trisbidentate).
-Here, the deep blue-emitting, bis-tridentate Ir(III) metal phosphors bearing both the dicarbene pincer ancillary such as 2,6-diimidazolylidene benzene and the 6-pyrazolyl-2-phenoxylpyridine chromophoric chelate, were synthesized.
-A deep-blue OLED from one phosphor exhibited $CIE{(x,y)}$ coordinates of (0.15, 0.17) with maximum external quantum efficiency (max.
-EQE) of 20.7% and EQE = 14.6% at the practical brightness of 100 cd·m-2.
+Emissive Ir(III) metal complexes possessing two tridentate chelates (bis-tridentate) are known to be more robust compared to those with three bidentate chelates (tris-bidentate).
+Here, the deep-blue-emitting, bis-tridentate Ir(III) metal phosphors bearing both the dicarbene pincer ancillary such as 2,6-diimidazolylidene benzene and the 6-pyrazolyl-2-phenoxylpyridine chromophoric chelate are synthesized.
+A deep-blue organic light-emitting diode from one phosphor exhibits Commission Internationale de l'Eclairage ( $CIE{(x,y)}$ ) coordinates of (0.15, 0.17) with maximum external quantum efficiency (max.
+EQE) of 20.7% and EQE = 14.6% at the practical brightness of 100 cd m-2.

-The third-row transition metal complexes are pivotal to the development of organic light-emitting diodes (OLEDs), which can be fabricated with unitary internal quantum efficiencies, attributed to the heavy-atom induced spin-orbital coupling that allow fast singlet-triplet intersystem crossing and efficient phosphorescence at RT.[1]
-However, the main barrier is the lack of stable and efficient blue-emitting phosphors, for which the developments still lag behind the green and red counterparts due to the intrinsically wider energy gaps.[2]
-Efficient blue-emitters are expected to reduce power consumption and improve color gamut; therefore, they have emerged as one paradigm of the full-color OLED displays and solid-state lighting.[3]
+The third-row transition-metal complexes are pivotal to the development of organic light-emitting diodes (OLEDs), which can be fabricated with unitary internal quantum efficiencies, attributed to the heavy-atom-induced spin-orbital coupling that allow fast singlet-triplet intersystem crossing and efficient phosphorescence at room temperature (RT).[1]
+However, the main barrier is the lack of stable and efficient blue-emitting phosphors, for